CPU Inference #1: The three regimes

 Everything above assumes a clean sequence: one prefill, then decode.
 In practice, with tool-augmented models, that never happens.

 Same binary.
 Same weights.
+Same prompt.
 Same conversation turn.
 Four phase transitions across all three regimes.
 And the throughput number changes at each transition.

 The real lesson isn't about any single optimization.
 It's that LLM inference on CPU is not one workload.
 It's at least three distinct physical regimes: